auth0/docs/articles/quickstart/native/maui/01-login.md

 ## Platform specific configuration

-In order to use the SDK with Android and Windows, you need some platform specific configuration.
+You need some platform-specific configuration to use the SDK with Android and Windows.

 ### Android
 Create a new Activity that extends `WebAuthenticatorCallbackActivity`: